nominetresearch/microbit-networking-book-python/unicast/unicast.md

 Introduction
 ------------

-Unicast, sending messages to a single receiver, is how we typically communicate on the Internet.
+Unicast, sending messages to a single receiver, is how we typically communicate on the internet.
 For example, to view a web page, we send messages to a server, which in turn sends us the page to display on our browser.

-In this chapter, you will send unicast messages, for example to a friend’s or teammate’s micro:bit.
+In this chapter, you will send unicast messages, for example, to a friend’s or teammate’s micro:bit.
 Doing this, you will learn some core ideas of computer networking, including:

 - the concept of *unicast*